Political Activity on Campus

 • Serving as a student club advisor to a student organization that may engage in political activity including, but not limited to, hosting political candidate forums and other partisan activities.

-District employees may engage in political activities, such as the following:
+District employees are encouraged to be active, engaged citizens in their personal time including political activities, such as the following:

 • Joining the political party of your choice.